These peanut butter oatmeal cookies are soft, chewy, and naturally gluten-free & dairy-free! A deliciously wholesome treat you can enjoy guilt-free.

 1. Make the cookie dough – Combine the dry ingredients in a small bowl.
 In a separate bowl, whisk together the wet ingredients until well combined.
 Mix the two sets of ingredients together, then fold in the chocolate chips.

 2. Bake and cool – Use a tablespoon to scoop the dough onto a lined baking sheet.
 Gently press down on each dough ball to flatten the top.
-Bake until the edges start to brown, then remove from oven.
+Bake until the edges start to brown, then remove from the oven.
 Let them cool completely before removing from the baking sheet.

 INGREDIENT SUBSTITUTIONS

 • Egg-free – Replace the eggs with flax eggs at a 1:1 ratio.
 To make a flax egg, mix together 1 tablespoon ground flaxseed with 3 tablespoons warm water.
-Let sit until thickened, then use as directed.
+Let it sit until thickened, then use as directed.
 Since this recipe uses 2 eggs, you’ll need to make 2 flax eggs.

 • Dairy-free – Simply substitute the regular chocolate chips with a vegan variety.
 Most stores carry at least one brand, and you won’t be able to taste the difference.
 Doing this and replacing the eggs will also make this recipe vegan.